oguzutku1745/vault8/README.md

 # Vault8 - Cross-Chain DeFi Vault Platform

 Vault8 is a cross-chain DeFi vault management system that enables users to deploy and manage vaults with strategies spanning multiple blockchains.
-The platform leverages Circle's CCTP (Cross-Chain Transfer Protocol) and LayerZero for secure cross-chain USDC transfers and messaging.
+The platform leverages Circle's CCTP (Cross-Chain Transfer Protocol) and LayerZero for secure cross-chain native USDC transfers and messaging.

 ## Overview

 Vault8 allows users to:
 - **Deploy ERC-4626 compliant vaults** on Base with customizable strategies
-- **Allocate funds to DeFi protocols** on Base (Compound V3) and Solana (Jupiter)
+- **Allocate funds to DeFi protocols** on any chain with Layer Zero and Native USDC support.
+(Only Base and Solana for demo)
-- **Bridge assets seamlessly** between Base and Solana using CCTP + LayerZero
+- **Bridge assets seamlessly** Between Base and Solana using CCTP + LayerZero
 - **Monitor and manage allocations** through an intuitive web interface

 ## Tech Stack